Le1nism/MSSandbox/README.md

 # Microservices Learning Project

-A simple Docker-based microservices project for learning microservices architecture with real data exchange.
+A simple Docker-based microservices project for learning microservices architecture with real data exchange and a modern web interface.

 ## Project Structure